 bee venom therapy treats MS

-Talking about bee venom for therapy, we know that in some countries bee venom is used to cure diseases such as arthritis, rheumatism, gout, and many other painful joint conditions.
-Recently there have been a serious interest in Western countries in researching bee venom effects on neurodegenerative diseases like Alzheimer’s disease, Parkinson’s disease, ALS and multiple sclerosis (MS).
+Talking about bee venom for therapy, we know that in some countries, bee venom is used to cure diseases such as arthritis, rheumatism, gout, and many other painful joint conditions.
+Recently, there has been a serious interest in Western countries in researching bee venom effects on neurodegenerative diseases like Alzheimer’s disease, Parkinson’s disease, ALS and multiple sclerosis (MS).

 The enzyme ‘Hyaluronidase’ found in bee venom dissolves scar tissue on the myelin sheath, improving synaptic transmission.
 Other benefits include improved circulation, better bladder control, less fatigue and a feeling of ‘well-being’.